MortezaMardani/GAN-Hallucination/README.md

 # GAN-Hallucination

 ## Background
-The "hallucination" of realistic-looking artifacts is a major concern in the reconstruction of medical images, with the potential to mislead radiologists and lead to bad patient outcomes.
+The "hallucination" of realistic-looking artifacts is a major concern in the reconstruction of medical images, with the potential to mislead radiologists and result in bad patient outcomes.
 This project aims to provide a better understanding of the hallucination process through the implementation of a deep VAE-GAN model (in the VAE branch).
 The model learns a manifold of realistic images, and as the venn diagram below shows, intersecting this manifold with the subset of data consistent images (ensuring consistency with physical measurement) creates points corresponding to images with high likelihood of hallucination.

 <p align="center">
   <img src="fixed_venn.png" height="170">